pricing products: how to find the sweet spot

 And as always, if you've got any research or consumer insight problems or questions you'd like to chat about - we're happy to share our veteran advice!

 P.S.
-Talking of innovation, download our quick guide to find out how to harness the consumer perspective in the innovation process.
+Speaking of innovation, download our quick guide to find out how to harness the consumer perspective in the innovation process.